How to cope when others don’t want you to change

 Maria could choose to believe that she’s a terrible, selfish person.
 She could tell herself she’s wrong to think like this about her mother.

-However mindfulness has taught her not to judge her thoughts or emotions.
-She knows they’re valid.
+However, mindfulness has taught her not to judge her thoughts or emotions.
+She knows they’re valid, and that she has a right to feel as she does.

 The only way she can move forward is to acknowledge her thoughts and feelings.
 To understand and accept them for what they are.